 - Myth3: Don’t use soap while washing cast iron.

 - Myth4: It’s done! if rusted

 - Myth5: Cast iron cookware can have wooden handles

 - Myth6: Can cast iron cookware cause Alzheimer's?

 - Myth7: Cast Iron cookware with ceramic coating is better than uncoated cast iron?

 - Important tips

 Can cast iron cookware make you sick?

-This is one of the most commonly ask question about cast iron as cast iron cookware is known to leech iron into food during the cooking process.
-However, cooking in cast iron does not actually make you sick in fact they may be very helpful if a person is suffering from iron deficiency when diet is poor or when the iron is not absorbed well.
+This is one of the most commonly asked questions about cast iron as cast iron cookware is known to leach iron into food during the cooking process.
+However, cooking in cast iron does not actually make you sick, in fact, they may be very helpful if a person is suffering from iron deficiency, when diet is poor or when the iron is not absorbed well.